shuangqiu123/UniMelb-Data-Science/README.md

 - Project is very fun and enjoyable if you love applying different techniques you've learnt over the previous subjects
   - Specifically, we had to create a game playing agent to act as a Taxi driver using real world data.
 - Group project is very dependent on how good your team works together, so find peers that have a similar work ethic as you!
-- ~~**UPDATE: Professor Rao Kotagiri will be the new lecturer!**~~ There will be a new coordinater appointed within the next month or so
+- ~~**UPDATE: Professor Rao Kotagiri will be the new lecturer!**~~ There will be a new coordinater appointed within the next month or so, check handbook for updates

 **Maths Subjects**:
 - They're all well run (except Modern Applied Stats)